AjithThanam/Soen387-A2-MessageBoard/README.md

 3. Run `ng serve` to run the application.

-Notes: Ensure the angular application to using the proper backend url: (config/environment.ts)
+Notes: Ensure the angular application is using the proper backend url: (config/environment.ts)

 Authors: